 Acupuncture can be very effective way to achieving these same effects on a more robust level.
 Dr. Wardwell trained in acupuncture at the Shanghai University of Traditional Chinese Medicine where acupuncture was practiced in an integrated fashion with conventional biomedical approaches to medicine.
 The combination of acupuncture and other mindbody therapies can help to achieve a lasting and meaningful change in the mind-body related components of auto-immunity.

 Regenerative injections can help to stimulate repair of hair, skin, ligaments, tendons and joints that can be effected by auto-immune disorders.
 Even once the underlying mechanisms of the disease have been controlled, often the effects of the immune attack can be persistent.
 Regenerative injections and Lasers are able to help remove the end effects of autoimmune disorders.
-Regenerative injections such as Platelet Rich Plasma and Stem Cell therapy can help to regenerate injured tendons, ligaments and joints in the case of auto-immune connective tissue disorders or rheumatoid arthritis.
+Regenerative injections such as Platelet Rich Plasma can help to regenerate injured tendons, ligaments and joints in the case of auto-immune connective tissue disorders or rheumatoid arthritis.
 Lasers, such as BBL and Halo, can effectively eliminate the expression of rosacea on the face.

 Intra-venous and Intra-muscular Ozone therapy is a way of reducing cytokines that predominate the chemical landscape of a person with an active auto-immune process.
 Ozone reduces Interleukin 1 and 6 as well as Tumor Necrosis Factor (TNF-alpha), all of which are the primary targets for many conventional auto immune drugs.
 Ozone therapy has the unique additional effect of increasing Tissue Growth Factor (TGF-beta) and increasing mitochondrial biogenesis and the efficiency of existing mitochondria to make energy and support healthy function on a cellular level.